-- Many reported Unexpected error in Chrome OS Recovery, so today we’ll show you how to fix that.
+- Many reported Unexpected errors in Chrome OS Recovery.

-Some people prefer using Chrome OS because it’s so lightweight, but unfortunately, problems with Chrome OS can also appear, and many users reported Chrome OS Recovery unexpected error message.
+Some people prefer using Chrome OS because it’s so lightweight, but unfortunately, problems with Chrome OS can also appear, and many users reported Chrome OS Recovery unexpected error messages.

 This problem will prevent your laptop from booting, and in today’s article, we’re going to show you how to fix this problem once and for all.

-How to fix Chrome OS an unexpected error has occurred?
+How do I fix an unexpected error has occurred in Chrome OS recovery?

 1. Press Tab during the boot

 - Power down your laptop, but don’t close the lid.

 - When the warning screen appears, press the Tab key.